Hello and welcome. I am Jessica Tunon.

 With my new found energy and excitement for the future, I relocated first to Arlington, Virginia and later Austin, Texas, from my hometown of Fort Lauderdale.
 Unlike South Florida, in Arlington and downtown Austin I discovered what it is like to live and work in a walkable city – to live carfree.

 And I came to love walking!
 It became crucial for both mental and physical well-being, and to help ease my constant tendency for lower back pain.
 Plus walking had come to be my way to meet new people, connect with friends, transportation and build community.

 But even Austin I found, could be made more walkable and pedestrian friendly.
 Without any knowledge of what it entails to create such a community, I reached out to city planners, community leaders, innovators, and non-profits to help make the city more walkable and sustainable.
 My work led to managing and organizing green projects and co-founding, the non-profit Beyond2ndNature.

 Although I loved living in Austin, family and the desire to have more of a planning and policy impact on the walkable community movement brought me once again to Washington, DC.

-The idea for Netwalking came about after attending numerous events, how different it feels being introduced by someone versus introducing myself to new people, cliques, incentivized to attend events by free food and studies released that we sit on average 9.3 hours in a day.
-Most importantly the “auto pilot” event agenda of meetings – indoor meeting room, venue held in a walkable location, working lunches, evening receptions and social gatherings — all intended for networking, but not one providing time for real conversations and play time.
+The idea for Netwalking came about after attending numerous events, how different it feels being introduced by someone versus introducing myself to new people, cliques, incentivized to attend events by free food and studies released that we sit on average 9.3 hours in a day and 20 year career looking at future and past expenditures and investments for companies.
+Most importantly the “autopilot” event agenda of meetings – indoor meeting room, venue held in a walkable location, working lunches, evening receptions and social gatherings — all intended for networking, but not one providing time for real conversations and play time.

 until we netwalk again®